 |Higher Degree by Research students||18 May 2018||19 October 2018

 The SSAF is charged separately to your tuition fees with a different due date.
 You will receive an email at the start of semester advising your eInvoice is available in from My Student Admin.
 It is important you pay this by the due date.

 Australian citizens, permanent humanitarian visa holders and eligible NZ citizens can apply for SA-HELP, a scheme to defer the payment of the SSAF.
 Students can submit a Request for SA-HELP Assistance form via My Student Admin (login required), but it must be submitted by the SSAF due date.
 If SA-HELP is approved, it lasts for the duration of your current course.

 The SSAF cannot be deferred through HECS-HELP or FEE-HELP.
 Students must ensure they have submitted an approved ‘Request for SA-HELP assistance’ form prior to the due date.

-Cross institutional students are only eligible to access SA-HELP at their home institution.
-They must pay the SSAF upfront for subjects taken at the host institution.
+Cross-institutional students are only eligible to access SA-HELP at their home institution, but must pay the SSAF upfront for subjects taken at the host institution.